 Verification

-Heating powered using electricity in Guernsey produces over 70% less carbon than oil heating and over 60% less than LPG gas liquified petroleum gas.
-This takes into account the entire lifecycle of each heating type, and for electricity this includes electricity generated using diesel generators at the Vale power station.
+Boilers and dry heating systems using electricity in Guernsey produce over 70% less carbon than oil heating and over 60% less than gas (LPG).
+This takes into account the entire lifecycle of each heating type, and for electricity this also includes electricity generated using diesel generators at the Vale power station.

 Green Claims Code